-Super International Cricket is a cricket game, the sequel to the NES-released International Cricket, released in Australia, Europe and Pakistan in 1994, the sequel to International Cricket on the NES, it was developed by Beam Software (now Krome Studios Melbourne).
-The game features 8 test cricket nations, but no real licenced players.
+Super International Cricket is a cricket game, the sequel to the NES-released International Cricket, released in Australia, Europe and Pakistan in 1994.
+It was developed by Beam Software (now Krome Studios Melbourne).
+The game features 8 test cricket nations, but no real licensed players.
 The graphics were much improved over its predecessor, and featured pop-ups to clearly illustrate point scoring, appeals and umpire decisions.

 The game features one day, test match and world series modes.